 Triggerfish can watch for predators from all sides by rolling their eyes independently.
 To defend themselves, they wedge themselves into small holes by erecting their first dorsal spine and pelvic girdle.
 A second “trigger” spine locks the first spine into an upright position, making it nearly impossible for predators to pull them out of the hole.
 This species uses color and pattern to confuse their predators.
 The Queen triggerfish is quite colorful, with a striped face and long tips to the tail fin.
 Gray triggerfish often have blue spots on the upper portion of the body, and white spots or lines on the lower body half

-- Most mature goliath groupers can get to be 400 pounds, but some giants have tipped the scales at over 700 pounds and 8 feet in length!
+- Most mature Atlantic goliath groupers can grow to be 400 pounds, but some giants have tipped the scales at over 800 pounds and 8 feet in length!

-- When threatened, an Atlantic goliath grouper will defend its territory with aggressive body language and a distinctly audible rumbling sound.
+- Goliath groupers are normally calm.
+However, when threatened, an Atlantic goliath grouper will defend its territory with aggressive body language and a distinctly audible rumbling sound.
 The sound is produced by contracting the swim bladder and can travel great distances underwater.
-It’s thought that the sound can also be used to communicate with other goliath groupers.
+It’s thought that the sound may also be used to communicate with other goliath groupers.

-- During the breeding season, goliath groupers gather together at breeding sites.
-This communal spawning behavior makes them further vulnerable to harvest.
+- During the breeding season, Atlantic goliath groupers gather together at breeding sites.
+This predictable spawning behavior makes them vulnerable to harvest.